Wesley Ira Purkey: Autopsy

 Following Purkey's execution, an autopsy was carried out, which was authorized by Purkey's next-of-kin.
 It was conducted by forensic pathologist Dr. Joyce L. deJong at Western Michigan University.
-DeJong found that Purkey suffered "severe bilateral acute pulmonary edema" during the execution.
+DeJong found that Purkey had had a "severe bilateral acute pulmonary edema" during the execution.
 Dr. Gail Van Norman, who reviewed the autopsy, stated Purkey experienced "flash pulmonary edema," a condition that can only occur when a person is still alive.
 According to Van Norman, the results affirmed the opinion that premortem flash pulmonary edema is a virtual medical certainty in any execution carried out by the federal government of the United States using pentobarbital.
 Van Norman said that any prisoner executed in this manner would experience a sensation of near-drowning or suffocation.
 She stated, "these are among the most excruciating feelings known to man."
 Any prisoner executed under the same method as Purkey would supposedly experience extreme pain and suffering.

 DeJong's autopsy showed evidence that fluid had built up in Purkey's lungs and spilled into his airways up to his trachea, which would cause a near-drowning sensation during the execution.
 The autopsy results also showed that Purkey's lungs had increased in weight due to the fluid build-up.
 Federal prosecutors responded to the claims by saying that the execution was humane and that there were no pentobarbital-related complications.